Copy Formatting in Excel

 #3 – Copy Formatting Using Fill Handle

 - We have values in cells A1, B1, and C1.
-In cell A1 we have formatting applied, for we need to apply the same formatting.
-For this place, a cursor on the right corner of the cell A1 and you will see the PLUS icon, which is “Fill Handle.”
+In cell A1 we have formatting applied, for we need to use the same formatting.
+For this place, we need to place the cursor on the right corner of cell A1, and we may see the “PLUS” icon, which is “Fill Handle.”

-- Use your left click of the mouse and drag it to the right side.
+- Now, we need to use the left click of the mouse and drag it to the right side.

-- Oh!!!!
-We have got the same value as in the cell A1 but wait, at the end of the selection, we can see a small icon, which is “Auto Fill Options.”
+- We have got the same value as in cell A1, but at the end of the selection, we can see a small icon, “Auto-Fill Options.”

-- Now we get back our old values with the formatting of cell A1.
+- Now, we need to return to our old values with the formatting of cell A1.

 Things to Remember

-- ALT + E + S + T is the shortcut to paste special of formatting.
+- ALT + E + S + T is the shortcut to Paste Special formatting.

-This has been a guide to Excel Copy Formatting.
-Here we learn how to copy formatting in excel using paste special, format painter, and fill handle along with examples and downloadable excel templates.
-You may learn more about excel from the following articles –
+This article is a guide to Excel Copy Formatting.
+Here, we learn to copy formatting in Excel using Paste Special, format painter, fill handle, examples, and downloadable Excel templates.
+You may learn more about Excel from the following articles: –